chamot1111/YahourtCartonBox/DesignPrinciple.md

 	}
 ```

-Finally we need to create the method that look if messages are available to read, and automate the deletion of the MessagePlayer when message have finshed to read.
+Finally we need to create the method that look if messages are available to read, and automate the deletion of the MessagePlayer when message have finished to read.
 If there is new messages, we read only new ones.

 ```